 In carrying your vote to Juneau, your legislators are required by law to take an oath stating that they will “faithfully discharge [their] duties”.
 One of the principal duties of a legislator is determining whether each vote they cast is in your best interest and in the best interest of the other Alaskans whom they were chosen to represent.
 It is the equivalent of legislative malpractice for a legislator to allow someone else’s legislator (or group of legislators) who do not represent you, to decide how your district’s vote will be cast.

 A legislator’s vote should never be sold.
 Period.

 It is one thing to commit to work with fellow legislators on shared goals.
-It is a very different thing to commit your district’s vote for a bill or proposal that hasn’t even been written yet, in exchange for a personal benefit, such as additional legislative staff, a larger office, a committee chairmanship, or a better parking space at the capitol.
+It is a very different thing to commit your district’s vote for a bill or proposal that hasn’t even been written yet.
+Making a “Blank Check” pledge or commitment is dangerous under any circumstances, but it is all the more troubling when it is made in exchange for a personal benefit such as additional legislative staff, a larger office, a larger travel expense account, a committee chairmanship, additional seats on legislative committees, or a better parking space at the capitol.

 I cannot in good conscience betray those who elected me by joining a Binding Caucus and pledging their support for proposals that have not yet been written and that I have not evaluated.
 I understand this has become common practice in the legislature, but for me this is non-negotiable.